This Instant Pot meat sauce is thick, hearty, and flavorful. Make this pasta sauce recipe tonight for a quick and easy family favorite meal.

 A big drawback to traditional sauces is that they can take so much time to make on the stovetop.
 Sometimes you need to throw together a meal quickly or make enough for a large group of people.

 Pressure cooking this sauce saves you hours of simmering on the stove without losing all the extra flavor.
-That’s what makes this Instant Pot meat sauce so easy.
+I love using the Instant Pot to cook things that take a long simmer like Instant Pot Low-carb Cranberry Sauce as it is so flavourful but quick.
+That’s what makes this Instant Pot meat sauce so easy!

 All you need is about 15 minutes of prep, then set it and forget it.
 You’ll have a delicious sauce ready in under an hour.

 - Veggies: white onion, carrots, celery, crushed tomatoes